-Students experiencing pre-requisite errors may add their name to the electronic waitlist.
-The waitlist will be available Saturday, January 9, 2016 through Thursday, January 21, 2016.
+- Non-engineering students experiencing pre-requisite or major restriction errors may add their name to the electronic waitlist.
+The waitlist will be available Saturday, January 7, 2017 through Thursday, January 19, 2017.

 Students unable to get a seat in an ENGE course at Virginia Tech may receive transfer credit from a Virginia Community College or from other colleges or universities.
 Prior approval must be obtained from the College of Engineering Academic Affairs Office.

 Students who are NOT in a specific engineering major will not be able to course request, self-enroll, or force-add into specific departmental courses (Intro to Aerospace Engineering, Intro to Civil Engineering, Intro to Computer Engineering, etc.).
 Students may add major-restricted courses on January 12 after change of majors are processed.

 Force-adds are only for pre-requisite issues due to pending transfer credit.